zbattaglia/To-Do-List/README.md

 This project was to create a to do list application to track tasks.
 The purpose was to gain a better underatanding of HTML, CSS, how to set up a server and link to a database, and create database queries from the client side.

+To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://weekend-sql-todolist.herokuapp.com/)

 ## Screen Shot

 ![Main Application View](pictures/MainView.png "Example To Do List")